gabrielluciano/personal-blog/README.md

 # Personal Blog

-This is the Project from my Personl Blog, that will be available soon.
+This is my personal blog project.
+The blog will be available soon.

 ## Endpoints